-A20.
-Tests of controls are performed only on those controls that the auditor has determined are suitably designed to prevent, or detect and correct, a material misstatement in an assertion.
-If substantially different controls were used at different times during the period under audit, each is considered separately.
+- A20.
+Tests of controls are performed only on those controls that the auditor has determined are suitably designed to prevent, or detect and correct, a material misstatement in a relevant assertion, and the auditor plans to test those controls.
+If substantially different controls were used at different times during the period under audit, each is considered separately. - A21.

-- A21.
 Testing the operating effectiveness of controls is different from obtaining an understanding of and evaluating the design and implementation of controls.
 However, the same types of audit procedures are used.
 The auditor may, therefore, decide it is efficient to test the operating effectiveness of controls at the same time as evaluating their design and determining that they have been implemented. - A22.
 Further, although some risk assessment procedures may not have been specifically designed as tests of controls, they may nevertheless provide audit evidence about the operating effectiveness of the controls and, consequently, serve as tests of controls.
 For example, the auditor's risk assessment procedures may have included: - Inquiring about management's use of budgets. - Observing management's comparison of monthly budgeted and actual expenses. - Inspecting reports pertaining to the investigation of variances between budgeted and actual amounts.